DushanMinic/ryd-assignment/README.md

 # ryd assignment - Node.js/TypeScript/Express/TypeOrm

-Steps to run this project:
+To run this project, run `docker-compose up` command (this will run migrations and then start the app)

-1. Run `docker-compose up` command (this will run migrations and then start the app)
+To run tests, type `docker-compose run --rm app npm test`.

 In this project you can: